IMAN SALAFIAN, MS, PMP

 If a plan doesn’t work, then change the PLAN, not the GOAL!

-Iman is currently pursuing a Ph.D. degree in Mechanical Engineering (Biomechanical Engineering focus) at the Walker Department of Mechanical Engineering at the University of Texas at Austin since August 2021.
-He is working as a research assistant under the supervision of Prof. Christopher Rylander at the Medical Device Laboratory.
-His research project is mainly focused on the development of neonatal pediatric devices.
+Iman is currently pursuing a Ph.D. degree in Mechanical Engineering with a focus on Biomechanics at the Walker Department of Mechanical Engineering, University of Texas at Austin since August 2021.
+His research project is centered on developing vital sign monitoring devices for pre-term infants.

 He is also the project manager at UT-Austin’s EcoCAR EV Challenge team where he enjoys leading six main tracks such as engineering, DEI and communication.
 EcoCAR EV Challenge is a four-year prestigious collegiate competition sponsored by the U.S. Department of Energy, General Motors and MathWorks, and is administered by Argonne National Laboratory.
 In this competition, students will re-engineer a state-of-the-art 2023 Cadillac LYRIQ to design, build, refine and demonstrate the potential of their advanced propulsion systems and connected and autonomous technologies.